Welcome to the Jazz Jams Club website.

 Stage Slots: We have room for 5 (6 gets a bit cozy).
 If more than 6 are participating they swap in/out across songs.

-Club Members just want to play at a jam.
-They hate wasting prime jamming time doing the boring administrative work
+Club members want to play at a jam rather than wasting prime jamming time doing the administrative work of

 Quickly keeping track of coming jam status: